All posts

 Until now, a script's identity lived in a comment at the top of the file.
 That was fine for single files and wrong for packages.
 The contract is now two clean tiers:

-• A bare script keeps the classic modeline — it's the only file, it owns its config.
+• A bare script keeps the classic modeline.
+It's the only file, it owns its config.

 hello/